What is Environmental Health?

 Nearly 25% of homes in the Farmington Valley Health District have unsafe radon levels.

+Thankfully, testing is easy.
 Radon test kits can also be purchased anytime at your local hardware stores or from online retailers.
 For more information on radon, including next steps you should take if you have high radon levels in your home, visit the Connecticut Department of Public Health and the American Lung Association

 Follow us on social media for updates on when the free radon test kits are available for pick-up at the above listed locations!